-Please refer to the Assessment and Examination Handbook, available in your MyNCU (http://nciul.org/myncu/), and http://nciul.org/policies/.
+Please refer to the Examination Booklet, available at hiip://elearning.nciul.co.uk/, and hiip://nciul.ac.uk/catalogues-prospect-institutional-regulations-validated-awards-ou/.

 5.6 Re-sits

 If a student does not pass a module the first time, it is possible to re-sit it.
 However, students are NOT allowed to re-sit a module that has already been passed, to improve their grades.